dat-adi/tinyApps/oneSpotCrackSearch/README.md

 I've sent a bug report to the CrackWatch admins, and it will be checked soon.

 The build currently fails, but, as soon as the issue with the API is patched up, CrackCheck.py will be worked upon.

+## 17/06/2020 Update
+The admins at CrackWatch have responded back and are working on the issue as of right now, the program as well has been optimized quite a bit, leaning into the factor of storing the data when we get it rather than trying to retrieve it all at once.

+The API service seems to fail infrequently, and as such is given in the Try and Except, in the program.
+Feel free to utilize it anyway.